EhWhoAmI/Monster-Quest/README.md

  ![Bow Image](https://raw.githubusercontent.com/EhWhoAmI/Monster-Quest/master/resources/images/tutorial/BowImage.png)

-Small side note: We will add the charaters in the website, but not here, because it will be too messy.
 ### Notes
   - We use the xom library for XML parsing.
 The website can be found [here](http://xom.nu)
   - This game is still in development :wink:
+  - We are coming up with the images for the classes!